Penal system in China

 The penal system in the People's Republic of China is composed of an administrative detention system and a judicial incarceration system.
-As of 2020, it is estimated that 1.7 million people had been incarcerated in the People's Republic of China, which is the second-highest prison population after the United States, thus as China has approx. 4-times more inhabitants than the US, the US prison population is more than four times higher per capita than in China.
+As of 2020, it is estimated that 1.7 million people had been incarcerated in the People's Republic of China, which is the second-highest prison population after the United States.
 China also retains the use of the death penalty with the approval of the Supreme People's Court, and there is a system of death penalty with reprieve in which the sentence is suspended unless the convict commits another major crime within two years while they are detained.

 History

 Penal labor was formalized in the 1950s, soon after the Chinese Communist Party (CCP) won the Chinese Civil War.
 According to historian John Delury, "Communist penal theory fused traditional Confucian and Buddhist notions of transformation with Soviet techniques."

 The Prison Law of the People's Republic of China was enacted on December 20, 1994.
 Since then, the Chinese prison system has operated under supervision of the Bureau of Prison Administration which falls under the Ministry of Justice.